How to configure rules in the web form

 How to enable form fields according to process activities

-To enable fields according to an activity, first search for the ID # or Name of the activity to use it in the conditions.
+To enable fields according to an activity, first search for the ID # or name of the activity to use it in the conditions.
 To this end, the ACTIVITY function is used, which fetches the current activity in which the form is viewed.

 After that, create the conditions (IF/ELSE) and use the ACTION function to enable/disable fields.